vszakats/hb/README.md

 > NOTES:
 >
-> - All code below should be copied to batch files or typed at command
+> - All code below should be copied to batch files or typed at command-line.
->   line.
 > - Naturally, you will need to adapt pathnames to valid ones on your system.
-> - You can use additional `clean`, `install` or `clean install`
+> - You can use additional `clean`, `install` or `clean install` make
->   make parameters depending on what you want to do.
+>   parameters depending on what you want to do.
-> - To redirect all output to a log file, append this after the make
+> - To redirect all output to a log file, append this after the make command:
->   command: `> log.txt 2>&1`
+>   `> log.txt 2>&1`

 ```batchfile
 :: MinGW GCC for Windows x86